 The first row contains the selection tools used to designate individual regions within your images.
-These include the polygon tool, the free selection tool, the rectangle and circle tool as well as the color selection tool-used to designate regions according to their color tones.
+These include the polygon tool, the Free Selection tool, the rectangle and circle tools as well as the Color Selection tool-used to designate regions according to their color tones.
 After selecting the polygon tool, for example, click on the desired region and end your selection with a right-click of the mouse.
 You can continue editing this selection with any of the additional Editing tools at your disposal.
 In the area surrounding your selection, a dropdown will appear providing you with further editing options: